 How Long Does Breast Reconstruction Surgery Take?

-Preparation for the procedure, including getting anesthesia, may take 2 hours.
-Once it begins, the reconstruction will take anywhere from 1 to 6 hours.
+Preparation for the procedure, including anesthesia, may take 2 hours.
+The reconstruction will take 1 to 6 hours.

 After the surgery, you'll spend about 2 to 3 hours in recovery before being transferred to a hospital room.